Yousef-Emadi/Auction_website_PHP/README.md

 # Auction website by PHP

+##Note: after cloning the project and before the running Apache server, extract Style.zip on the root folder (where index.php exists)

 ## This is a Auction website designed and developed based on PHP by : Yousef Emadi, Adrian Paz Alonso, Zhao Yu Zhang

 ## Domain for audiences: